 With the Department of Archaeology and the McDonald Institute for Archaeological Research, Cambridge is one of the largest centres of archaeological research in Britain, and we have recently been awarded top place in the Good University Guide for Archaeology in the UK.
 Archaeology students at Cambridge benefit from direct hands-on access to world-class collections in Cambridge’s many museums, libraries and research centres.

 Archaeology at Caius

-Fellows include Dr Alessandro Launaro, (Classical Archaeology and Ancient History); Dr Manuel Will (Palaeolithic and Human Evolution); and Dr Anna Judson (Linear B and early writing).
+Fellows include Dr Alessandro Launaro, (Classical Archaeology and Ancient History); and Dr Anna Judson (Linear B and early writing).
+The Director of Studies is Dr Jason Hawkes (Asian archaeology, landscape and religion).
 Among our retired Life Fellows is Professor David Phillipson, a leading archaeologist of Africa.

 Archaeology spans a very broad subject area, and the course allows study of topics ranging across the humanities, the social sciences and the sciences.
 Students with almost any combination of subjects can apply; there are no specific required or recommended courses.
 We welcome applications from students studying humanistic fields such as History, English, Classics, and ancient languages, social sciences such as Geography, Sociology, Psychology, or Anthropology, and sciences such as Biology, Physics, Chemistry, and Mathematics.
 Applicants for Egyptology and Assyriology are strongly encouraged to study an ancient or modern language.